 Tip 3: Highlight in your pitch why your story is worth publishing now.
 Is it based on a hot new trend?
 Did something related to it recently happen in the news?
 Or maybe it’s the season to tell readers about Osaka’s 10 Best Hanami Locations?
 Always keep in mind what stories would interest Kansai Scene readers.
 Which leads us to…

 Tip 4: Time your pitch to fit in with our lead-time.
-If you want your article on Osaka’s 10 Best Hanami Locations to appear in the April issue, don’t pitch the idea in the middle of March.
-For a story to appear in the magazine in April, you will need to be pitching it by mid February.
+If you want your article on Osaka’s 10 Best Hanami Locations to appear in the spring issue (March/April/May), don’t pitch the idea in the middle of February.
+For a story to appear in the magazine in spring, you will need to be pitching it by mid-December.
 Each publication has a different lead-time.
-For Kansai Scene, it is approximately six weeks before printing (see below for a more detailed schedule).
+For Kansai Scene, it is approximately eight weeks before printing (see below for a more detailed schedule).

 Tip 6: Image quality is JUST AS IMPORTANT as the story idea and quality of the writing.
 One of Kansai Scene’s biggest challenges is sourcing nice images that are suitable for print.
-Too often a contributor will turn in a great story, but their accompanying photographs totally let it down.
-The image size will be too small (less than 1MB, the light uneven, the subject will be slightly blurry, the composition uninteresting, etc.) If the images accompanying the story are not compelling, readers are very unlikely to go ahead and read the text.
+Too often a contributor will turn in a great story, but their accompanying photographs let it down (The image size will be too small—less than 2MB, the light uneven, the subject will be slightly blurry, the composition uninteresting, etc.) If the images accompanying the story are not compelling, readers are very unlikely to go ahead and read the text.
 We do not expect writers to also be professional photographers, but we do expect them to put thought and planning into the photos they take of their subjects.
-Images must be at least 1MB in size to be fit for print (please do not send images that have been taken off Facebook etc. as sites like these dramatically shrink image sizes before uploading them).
-We ask that photos be taken on a digital camera (not a smartphone), but some smartphones can be acceptable to use – please ask the editor during the commissioning phase if you would like to take your images on a smartphone.
+Images must be at least 2MB in size to be fit for print (please do not send images that have been taken off Facebook, etc. as sites like these dramatically shrink image sizes before uploading them).
+We ask that photos be taken on a digital camera (not a smartphone), but some smartphones can be acceptable to use—please ask the editor during the commissioning phase if you would like to take your images on a smartphone.

 Kansai Scene’s Schedule

-- Distribution Date: The first of every month (eg: April 1st)
+- Distribution Date: The first day of the first month of each season (eg: March 1st for the spring issue)

-- Printing Date: One week before the end of the month (eg: March 25th)
+- Printing Date: A week and a half before the end of the last month of a season (eg: February 18th)

-- Area Features: 900-word features (plus photos) on a particular area of Kansai – what to do there, why you should go, what it’s known for, etc.
+- Area Features: 950-word features (plus photos) on a particular area of Kansai – what to do there, why you should go, what it’s known for, etc.

 Pitches should be submitted via e-mail to: firstname.lastname@example.org